 A relevant historical benchmark is that from 1941 to 1945, 18 US shipyards built over 2700 Liberty Ships.
 These were standardised 10,800 dwt cargo ships of a very basic British design but they became symbolic of US industrial wartime productivity and were vital to the war effort.
 Average construction time was 42 days in the shipyard, often using prefabricated modules*.
 In 1943, three were being completed every day.
 They were 135 metres long and could carry 9100 tonnes of cargo, so comparable in scale if not sophistication to nuclear reactors.

 During the early years of nuclear power, there was a greater tendency amongst the public to respect the decisions of authorities licensing the plants, but this changed for a variety of reasons.
-No revival of nuclear power is possible without the acceptance of communities living next to facilities and the public at large as well as the politicians they elect.
+No strong increase in nuclear power is possible in any country without the acceptance of communities living next to facilities and the public at large as well as the politicians they elect.

 The 1986 Chernobyl disaster marked the nadir of public support for nuclear power.
 However, this tragedy underscored the reason for high standards of design and construction required in the West.
 It could never have been licensed outside the Soviet Union, incompetent plant operators exacerbated the problem, and partly through Cold War isolation, there was no real safety culture.
 The global cooperation in sharing operating experience and best practices in safety culture as a result of the accident has been of benefit worldwide.
 The nuclear industry’s safety record over the next 25 years helped restore public faith in nuclear power, though the multiple-reactor Fukushima accident in 2011 brought his run of unrivalled safety to an end.
 Over this period, operating experience tripled, from about 4000 reactor-years to more than 14,500 reactor years (plus a similar total in the nuclear navies).
 But an objective look at the safety record, despite Fukushima, still shows it very favourably compared with any alternative.